glguy/irc-core/README.md

 * `defaults` - These settings are used for all connections
 * `servers` - These settings are used to override defaults when the hostname matches
+* `nick-color-palette` - List of colors to use for highlighting nicknames

 Settings
 --------